-For a quarter of a century, this honourable student exchange programme has sent hoards of young people away to all corners of the continent.
-The European union adopted the slogan Erasmus.
-Changing Lives, Opening Minds for 25 years’.
-We might add in ' and breaking hearts' in brackets ourselves, because this is also part of what happens during the erasmus experience.
-A student might fall in love, and when the programme finishes, they try to have a long distance relationship or move to another country to live with their beloved.
-Some couples stand the test of time, get married, have children and the story of the miracle bestowed by the god erasmus is passed through the generations.
-However, not all Erasmus love stories have such fairy-tale endings.
+For a quarter of a century, this honourable student exchange programme has sent hordes of young people away to all corners of the continent.
+The European Union adopted the slogan "Erasmus.
+Changing Lives, Opening Minds for 25 years."
+We might add in "and breaking hearts" in brackets ourselves, because this is also part of what happens during the Erasmus experience.
+A student might fall in love, and when the programme finishes, they try to have a long-distance relationship or move to another country to live with their beloved.
+Some couples stand the test of time, get married, have children and the story of the miracle bestowed by the god Erasmus is passed through the generations.
+However, not all Erasmus love stories have such fairytale endings.

-‘When I first saw him he was at a party, wearing a blue t-shirt, just like the colour of his eyes,' remembers one former erasmus student; another recalls the ‘Bonfire, and guitar, in the light of the moon; obviously there was alcohol too’.
-Ingredients of the hookup might include: a party, a barbecue, a full moon, a foreign accent, a carefree attitude, an open atmosphere, an intoxicated (or intoxicating) situation.
-The typical erasmus student normally falls for someone who speaks a different language to them and eats food they’ve never heard of, who has grown up watching different cartoons (or perhaps they’re same, but the theme song's unrecognisable).
-In short, they fall for someone they’d never have met if it had not have been for the erasmus programme.
+"When I first saw him he was at a party, wearing a blue t-shirt, just like the colour of his eyes," remembers one former Erasmus student; another recalls the "bonfire, and guitar, in the light of the moon; obviously there was alcohol too."
+Ingredients of the meet-cute might include: a party, a barbecue, a full moon, a foreign accent, a carefree attitude, an open atmosphere, an intoxicated (or intoxicating) situation.
+The typical Erasmus student normally falls for someone who speaks a different language and eats food they’ve never heard of, who has grown up watching different cartoons (or perhaps they’re same, but the theme song's unrecognisable).
+In short, they fall for someone they’d never have met if it had not have been for the Erasmus programme.

 As a consequence, one of their main interests becomes an in-depth study of timetables, stopovers and prices of low cost airlines.
-The setting becomes virtual, with skype calls, and allowing themselves, from time to time, to curse the damn internet connection, computer and phone company (and the alignments of the stars) every time they refuse to work in their favour.
+The setting becomes virtual, with Skype calls, and allowing themselves, from time to time, to curse the damn internet connections and computer and phone companies (and the alignments of the stars) every time they refuse to work in their favour.
 Apart from squandering all their money, creatures from this species resort to any spelling possible (which often takes forever) to try to get their relatives and friends to understand the name of their foreign partner.
 They become fervent travellers or commuters willing to spend hours and hours on a plane or train to spend a weekend with their lover, or become insatiable tourists roaming from city to city, just so they can be together.
-They can get away, for a little while, from unreceived text messages, from interference on skype and from carrier pigeons which always seem to be on holiday; they take refuge in their own love story, so they can forget about reality and the miles which separate them.
+They can get away, for a little while, from unreceived text messages, from interference on Skype and from carrier pigeons which always seem to be on holiday; they take refuge in their own love story, so they can forget about reality and the miles which separate them.

 Now we come to distance; the age-old enemy of relationships which defies era, class, race and culture.
 Some creatures from the erasmus species wonder about how, when and where to start their new life together.
 They ponder over every detail; where to send their CV, which city they should set up in, how many bedrooms their apartment will have, how many children they’ll have, how many grandchildren they’ll be able to teach their native language.
 They think so long and hard about it they get bored of the idea before they've even packed their suitcases and got going.
 The relationship changes, as perhaps does their beloved.

 If after having listened to tales of love stories scuppered, you were to give these young men and women a choice; they could go back in time, avoid that gaze, that party, that barbecue, they could, instead, opt for chastity during their erasmus stay abroad or even, not to have taken part in it at all.
-You would probably find yourselves, in most cases, on the receiving end of every erasmus student's motto (even those with broken hearts), ‘Once erasmus, always erasmus’.
+You would probably find yourselves, in most cases, on the receiving end of every erasmus student's motto (even those with broken hearts), "Once Erasmus, always Erasmus."